Discussion Topics

 Greg Schmidt Goering (University of Virginia): Sound and Memory in Sirach: A Case for Investigating the Sensory Worlds of Early Judaism

-Thomas Boli (St. Norbert College): Searching for Scribes in Ancient Roman Judaism
+Thomas Bolin (St. Norbert College): Searching for Scribes in Ancient Roman Judaism

 Francis Borchardt (NLA University College, Bergen, Norway): Never Again Shall Masada Fall: The Discovery and Use of Masada in Zionist Discourse